Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

 \subsection{Statistical properties of approximate solutions}

-As discussed earlier, an appealing aspect of a MIP-based global optimization framework, is its ability to deliver both upper and lower bounds (or dual bounds) as the algorithm progresses.
+As discussed earlier, an appealing aspect of a MIP-based global optimization framework (see Section~\ref{optalg} for our custom MIP solver) is its ability to deliver both upper and lower bounds (or dual bounds) as the algorithm progresses.
 These upper and dual bounds, taken together, provide a certificate of how close the current objective value is to the optimal solution, and can be useful when one wishes to terminate the algorithm early due to computational budget constraints.
 Below we show that the estimation error of an approximate solution is comparable to an optimal solution to~\eqref{reg_multi} as long as the objective value is sufficiently close to the optimal objective.
-For the following result, for simplicity, we consider the well-specified case where $u^*$ has $s$-nonzeros. \begin{pro} Suppose $\|u^*\|_0=s$.
+For the following result, for simplicity, we consider the well-specified case where $u^*$ has $s$ nonzeros. \begin{pro} Under model~\eqref{Gcov1} suppose $\|u^*\|_0=s$ and let $\beta^*$ be the matrix of true regression coefficients as in Lemma~\ref{Ginv}.
 Moreover, assume $s\leq p/5$.
-If $\beta^*$ is the matrix of true regression coefficients as in Lemma~\ref{Ginv} and $(\hat{\beta},\hat{z})$ is a feasible (though not necessarily an optimal) solution to Problem~(\ref{reg_multi}) such that
+Suppose $\text{LB}\geq 0$ is a value of the lower bound that is, the optimal objective of Problem~\eqref{reg_multi} is at least $\text{LB}$.
+If $(\hat{\beta},\hat{z})$ is a feasible (though not necessarily an optimal) solution to Problem~(\ref{reg_multi}), and $n\gtrsim s^2\log(p/s)$, then